Ocean-11/TF_stixels/README.md

 ## code folder
 model()
-* the module implements a MobileNetV2 stixels model
+* the module implements a MobileNetV2 stixels model, Output = ArgMax only..

 model_for_CRF()
-* the same MobileNetV2 stixels model implementation outputting the Softmax probabilities as well
+* the same MobileNetV2 stixels model implementation outputing Argmax + Softmax probabilities

 train()
 * the module trains a MobileNetV2 stixels model